rsksmart/devportal-1.0/rif/multisig/sdk/index.md

 ---
 layout: rsk
 title: RIF Multisig SDK
+description: Overview of the operations allowed through a Multisig account
+tags: rif gnosis multisig
 ---
 **Important**: all the SDKs and the sample apps described below support Safe contracts **v1.2.0** and ethers.js **v5** so far.